 I hope you had a chance to practice your timing at the lanes this past week, and that you have been able to remember the order in which the pins are numbered on the pin deck.
-Anyone can get a strike, but the bowler who consistently makes spares will end up with the highest average!!
+Anyone can get a strike, but the bowlers who consistently make spares will end up with the highest averages!!

 Memorize these rules to make it easier when making your spares:

 1. Moving 3 boards where you STAND on the approach equals one pin difference on the pin deck.

 2. Moving your Target 2 boards at the ARROWS equals one pin difference on the pin deck.